DarkMagnoCS/Full-Stack-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
+      ## I’m a technician and a software developer, working with Android
-      ## I’m a developer.
-I'm from Venezuela, but I've been living in Uruguay
-      for some years now.
+      applications, fullstack projects and designing user experiences.
+I'm from Venezuela, living in Uruguay for some years now.
 I’m a gamer, calisthenics enthusiast, and a bookworm.
-      When I’m not coding or training, I like going out on my rollerblades looking down the beach.

     styles:
       self: